TyTythegreat/Dot-Collecter/README.md

 -Not discontinued

 NOTE: This is not an application, just code that you can put into a javascript code runner.
- I reccomend playcode because I used it and I know it works with this code
+ I have attached a website link which leads to a website with the code implamented